You’ll always miss 100 percent of the shots you don’t take. – Wayne Gretsky

 Aware and Focused on Process and Mechanics of Shot

-A Great Shooter is constantly aware of their shooting technique, style and action.
-If their shot does not fall through the basket, than they are immediately able to pinpoint where they went wrong.
-They therefore make the necessary adjustments and shoot again, always being aware and observant of everything within and outside of themselves.
-As you read through this article and then apply these techniques and strategies on the basketball court, than you too will begin to develop this awareness.
+A Great Shooter is constantly aware of their shooting technique, style, and action.
+If their shot does not fall through the basket then they are immediately able to pinpoint where they went wrong.
+They, therefore, make the necessary adjustments and shoot again, always being aware and observant of everything within and outside of themselves.
+As you read through this article and then apply these techniques and strategies on the basketball court then you too will begin to develop this awareness.

 Mindset for Shooting Practice

 The following are a few guidelines for shooting practice that will help you to become a more consistent and accurate shooter in rapid succession.